deadbok/groenholdt.net/content/Computers/OpenWRT/medion-nas-openwrt.md

 will keep the kernel updated.

 I still have my web page, and the files from which it is generated, on the HDD connected to the SATA port.
-For other reasons, the file system of this HDD is NTFS, and will have to stay that way for a while.
-I will eventually use ext4.

 I recommend having a serial connection to the NAS running at all times.

-Installing OpenWRT bootstrap
+Installing OpenWRT bootstrap.
 =============================

 This operation can only be executed once, and **may brick your device**,